Chendytes

-Chendytes lawi is an extinct, goose-sized flightless marine duck, once common on the California coast, the California Channel Islands, and possibly southern Oregon.
+Chendytes is a genus of extinct, goose-sized flightless marine duck, once common on the California coast, the California Channel Islands, and possibly southern Oregon.
 It lived in the Pleistocene and survived into the Holocene.
 It appears to have gone extinct at about 450–250 BCE.
 The youngest direct radiocarbon date from a Chendytes bone fragment dates to 770–400 BCE and was found in an archeological site in Ventura County.
 Its remains have been found in fossil deposits and in early coastal archeological sites.
 Archeological data from coastal California show a record of human exploitation of Chendytes lawi for at least 8,000 years.
 It was probably driven to extinction by hunting, animal predation, and loss of habitat.
 Chendytes bones have been identified in archaeological assemblages from 14 coastal sites, including two on San Miguel Island and 12 in mainland localities.
 Hundreds of Chendytes bones and egg shells found in Pleistocene deposits on San Miguel Island have been interpreted as evidence that some of these island fossil localities were nesting colonies, one of which Guthrie dated to about 12,000 14C years (about 13,500–13,000 calibrated years B.P.).
 There is nothing in the North American archaeological record indicating a span of exploitation for any megafaunal genus remotely as long as that of Chendytes.